Spirit of the Desert Presbyterian Fellowship – Coachella Valley California

-A History by Chuck Rassieur
+A History by The Rev. Dr. Chuck Rassieur, co-founder

 These are some of the defining characteristics and facts about Spirit of the Desert Presbyterian Fellowship:

 1. At the outset some of us had the sense, and we even said it out loud, that we were Presbyterians “in exile.”
 Jerry Van Marter, former coordinator and editor of the Presbyterian New Service, one time in an article called us “misfits.”
+At this link you can read Jerry’s story published about how SDPF was started in 2003: http://archive.wfn.org/2005/04/msg00000.html.

 2. Thus, one important consequence for us of being Presbyterians was that we intentionally and carefully adhered to a Reformed order of worship as outlined in the Book of Common Worship, and the usual practice for the preachers was to use the lectionary of scripture readings appointed for every Sunday.